pedro-mendonca/GP-Convert-PT-AO90/README.md

 ### Is it possible to make the variant Portuguese (Portugal, AO90) read-only?

-As the translations are automatically converted from the root Locale Portuguese (Portugal), you can disable the users to submit translations to the variant.
+As translations are automatically converted from the root Locale Portuguese (Portugal), you can make the variant read-only by disabling users to edit, approve and import translations into the variant.
-As translations are automatically converted from the root Locale Portuguese (Portugal), you can disable the possibility for users to submit translations for the variant, making it a read-only Locale.
-To disable editing translations for PT AO90, you can use the filter as follows:
+To make the Variant PT AO90 read-only, you can use the filter as follows:

 ```php
 /**